nathanjhood/MSYS2-toolchain/README.md

 Currently being developed in tandem with my specialized fork of <a href="https://github.com/StoneyDSP/msys2-pacman.git">MSYS2-Pacman</a>, with the aim of bringing the building of package binaries from hosted source repositories to msys2 environments for Windows.

+As a means of thoroughly testing the toolchains, I have simultaneously developed several small projects that require a more extensive usage of the libraries and headers available in each subsystem; A <a href="https://github.com/StoneyDSP/CMakeProject1.git">simple CMake application</a> suitable for templating new projects, a specialized fork of <a href="https://github.com/StoneyDSP/msys2-pacman.git">MSYS2-Pacman</a> for package management, and a <a href="https://github.com/StoneyDSP/CxxWin.git">native windowed application using the Win32 API and Direct2D graphics</a>.

 # <b>Usage</b>

 Simply pass the <a href="">scripts/buildsystems/MSYS2.cmake</a> file as your "<b>CMAKE_TOOLCHAIN_FILE</b>", along with a desired "<b>MSYSTEM</b>".